Why Getting Enough Protein Could Be the Key to Easing Menopause Symptoms

 Why Doctors and Dietitians Are Talking About This More Now

 Newer studies are showing that protein intake after menopause is just as critical as calcium and vitamin D for aging well.
+It's not just about looking toned (although that's a nice side effect).
+It's about preventing osteoporosis, protecting mental health, and keeping independence and mobility strong for decades so you can keep up with your grandkids or your friends in pickleball.

 If You Take Just One Thing From This Post...

-You just have to start feeding your body like you still believe in it.
+You don't have to overhaul your life overnight, you just have to start feeding your body like you still believe in it.

-Here’s to staying strong and stubborn and very much still alive, no matter what phase of life you're in.
+Cheers to staying strong and stubborn and very much still alive, no matter what phase of life you're in.

 Previous